Hindu nationalism: Swami Vivekananda

-Shaping of Hindu Polity & Nationalism in the 20th century
+Shaping of Hindu polity and nationalism in the 20th century

 Sri Aurobindo

 Sri Aurobindo was a nationalist and one of the first to embrace the idea of complete political independence for India.
 He was inspired by the writings of Swami Vivekananda and the novels of Bankim Chandra Chattopadhyay.
 He "based his claim for freedom for India on the inherent right to freedom, not on any charge of misgovernment or oppression".
 He believed that the primary requisite for national progress, national reform, is the free habit of free and healthy national thought and action and that it was impossible in a state of servitude.
 He was part of the Anushilan Samiti, a revolutionary group working towards the goal of Indian independence In his brief political career spanning only four years, he led a delegation from Bengal to the Indian National Congress session of 1907 and contributed to the revolutionary newspaper Bande Mataram.

 In his famous Uttarpara Speech, he outlined the essence and the goal of India's nationalist movement thus:

 In the same speech, he also gave a comprehensive perspective of Hinduism, which is at variance with the geocentric view developed by the later day Hindu nationalist ideologues such as Veer Savarkar and Deendayal Upadhyay: